jaworra/Personal-Website/readme.md

 ### Endpoint
-Website endpoint - is a static site hosted authorising public access via 'get' only ACL. http://messanalytics.org/
+Website endpoint - is a static site hosted authorising public access via 'get' only ACL.
+Distributed site using cloudfront which cache for high availability - this means will need to invalidate endpoints to see changes. http://messanalytics.org/

 ### Dependencies
 javascript (d3 vers4) for banners.